 Savvy commercial real estate investors utilize the 1031 Exchange strategy to diversify their holdings and expand their portfolios.
 Furthermore, they can also increase their net worth faster.
-So, if an investor wants to sell their commercial assets, they must seek the popular tool of 1031 exchange to maximize their profits and avoid paying capital gains taxes.
+So, if an investor wants to sell their commercial assets, they must seek the popular tool of the 1031 exchange to maximize their profits and avoid paying capital gains taxes.

 What is a 1031 exchange?